 Enjoy the festivities in Franklin

-Just south of Nashville, the city of Franklin has a long list of its own festivities to enjoy.
+Just south of Nashville, Franklin has a long list of its own festivities to enjoy.
 Its historic main street is charmingly adorned with garland, ornaments, and lights.
-The town square features a Christmas tree, which is lit in a music-filled ceremony.
-The city also hosts a festival with food, craftspeople, and entertainment called Dickens of a Christmas, among other special events.
+The town square features a Christmas tree, which is lit in a music-filled ceremony on December 5, 2025 at 6pm.
+The city also hosts a festival with food, craftspeople, and entertainment called Dickens of a Christmas (December 13-14), among other special events.

 KMM